 We are a computational sustainability group.
 Our group leverages applied mathematics, scientific computation, and machine learning to model, design, and control complex systems with application to food, energy and environment, and health.

-From the application point-of-view, we are particularly interested in energy and environment related phenomena like green building technology, solar energy conversion systems and wind energy.
-We develop mathematical techniques and computational tools — model reduction, multiscale frameworks, multiphysics simulators, control algorithms, data-driven methods — to efficiently model these systems.
-Whenever possible, we validate our techniques using the expertise of our experimental collaborators.
+We are particularly interested in energy and environment related phenomena.
+Recent examples include flow physics across complex geometries (buildings, vehicles), charge transport in organic electronic devices and electrochemical systems, coupled phenomena during soft matter manufacturing, and enabling resilient agriculture.
+We develop mathematical techniques and computational tools — model reduction, multiscale frameworks, multiphysics simulators, control algorithms, data-driven methods — to efficiently represent these systems.

 Our group is very collaborative and is always looking for enthusiastic students, post-docs, and collaborators.
 Please reach out if you are interested in working at the intersection of simulation science, data science, and sustainability applications!